-It’s one of the most unusual construction projects in southeastern Wisconsin.
-Amid a flurry of new office, apartment and condominium development in downtown Milwaukee, the development of a new home for the Milwaukee Symphony Orchestra (MSO) is relying on the past to position itself for a solid future.
+It’s one of the most significant construction projects in southeastern Wisconsin.
+Amid a flurry of the new office, apartment and condominium development in downtown Milwaukee, the development of a new home for the Milwaukee Symphony Orchestra (MSO) is relying on the past to position itself for a stable future.

 The MSO is redeveloping the former Warner Grand Theater, built in 1930 but closed since 1995.
 Like many old theaters, the interior is palatial in its design.
 But unlike many others of its era, the Grand was maintained by its owner, the Marcus Corp., keeping it from falling into disrepair.

-Perhaps the most unique aspect of the project is the extension of the theater building to the east and to the north.
+Perhaps a unique aspect of the project is the extension of the theater building to the east and the north.
 The east wall is being moved — intact – 35 feet toward Second Street to accommodate a larger orchestra area, while a northern, three-story extension will allow for dressing rooms, loading docks and other needed space.

 While the theater building is being meticulously restored and expanded, additional space will come from an adjacent, unoccupied 12-story office tower.
 Five floors of that building are being converted into private rooms for orchestra patrons, warm-up space for musicians, a sheet music library, and administrative offices.

 On the east side of the theater, a building that long housed various restaurants was razed to provide space for a glassy atrium to serve as a gathering space before and after concerts.